 The M.S. in Engineering Management attracts both recent college graduates and working professionals with clear aptitude in leadership, analytics, management of technical expertise, and logical reasoning.

-The 30-credit program features top faculty and culminates with an applied project.
 Engineering management at Florida Poly integrates coursework in data analytics that supports better informed decision-making in organizations.
 The program also leverages existing strength from graduate faculty in the maser’s programs in engineering, computer science, and data science to create a cross-fertilized, efficient curriculum delivery model with a focus on leadership with STEM professions.